Northern Bahr el Ghazal: Geography

 Situated in South Sudan's Bahr el Ghazal region, Northern Bahr el Ghazal occupies a majority of a region that is characterized by grassland floodplains and tropical savanna that make up around 33,559 km^{2}, extending outward into neighboring Western Bahr el Ghazal and Warrap.
 Each county is divided into three geographical areas of different ground and water height.
 These areas are locally referred to as low-, middle-, or highlands - though there are actually no highlands in the state.
 The lowlands are only accessible during the dry season because annually, from May through November, the areas are flooded.
 Each county also has their own intermittent rivers that locals use for drinking water.

 The Lol River, which crosses the state, is a tributary of the Bahr al-Arab, flowing downstream from Unity, slicing westward through Warrap and Northern Bahr el Ghazal, and ending in Western Bahr el Ghazal.

 Hazards

 Annual floods are common throughout Northern Bahr el Ghazal, affecting residential areas.
 In 2008, a flood in Aweil South County displaced 40,000 people.
 In 2010, a flood took out 70% of livestock and crops in Aweil South County and Aweil West County; in Aweil, around 60% was destroyed.
 Thousands of people were greatly affected by the flood in 2010.

 Government

-Retired Gen. Salva Chol Ayat was the last Acting governor of the state.
-He replaced Kuel Aguer Kuel in April 2015.
-The incumbent governor is Hon.
-Tong Aken Ngor.
+The current Governor and head of State government is Charles Madut Akol, appointed on December 11, 2025 by President Salva Kiir Mayardit.

+He replaced the former governor, Simon Uber Mawut, and took his oath of office shortly after, taking over leadership of the state in late December 2025.

 Administration

-Northern Bahr al Ghazal, like other states in South Sudan, is divided into counties; there are five counties, headed by a County Commissioner, as detailed below:
+Northern Bahr al Ghazal, like other states in South Sudan, is divided into counties; there are five counties, headed by a County Commissioner.
+Aweil East Commissioner Hon.
+Mawien Mawien Kuol appointed on 3rd August 2026 along with Aweil North Commissioner Hon.
+Akok Garang Akok, Hon Peter Natale of Aweil Centre County, Aweil South County of Hon.
+Luka Thel and Aweil West County with Hon.
+Abuol Akok Akok, as detailed below: